 All contributions are aggregated and cannot exceed the maximum contribution amount set by the IRS.
-You may contribute your own money to your account through payroll deductions, or you may make lump sum contributions of any amount at any time, but cannot exceed an annual maximum limit.
+You may contribute your own money to your account.
 If you contribute, you can claim the total amount you contributed for the year as a tax deduction when you file your income taxes.
-Your own HSA contributions are either tax-deductible or pre-tax (if made by payroll deduction).
-You receive tax advantages in any case.
+Your own HSA contributions are tax-deductible.
 To determine the amount you may contribute, subtract the amount the Plan will contribute to your account for the year from the maximum contribution amount set by the IRS.
 You have until April 15 of the following year to make HSA contributions for the current year.